anthonyloprimo/lawndingpage/public/README.md

 - Cleaned up `lp-bootstrap.php` and worked in comments.
 - Cleaned up `public/admin/index.php` and worked in comments.
 - Cleaned up background code (`backgrounds-upload.php`, `backgrounds-list.php`, `backgrounds-delete.php`) and added helper functions to improve readability.
 Worked in comments for these files too.
+- Cleaned up `save-config.php` and worked in comments.
+- Cleaned up `index.php` and worked in comments.
+- Cleaned up the CSS and added comments.

 **Known Issues:**
 - Changing the order of links sometimes jumps more than one slot when doing so too quickly.
 Workaround: Just move the link that jumped too far back up/down to where it should be.